US soldier loses 1 Afghan translator; fights to save another

 “I was like ‘oh my God, he’s alive!’”
 Sullivan recounted, feeling overjoyed.

-Four months later, Sullivan went to see him in Germany and offered to help his case, working to communicate with officials in the U.S. and Germany.
+Four months later, Sullivan went to see him in Germany and offered to help his case.

+Sullivan wrote a transcript for the German court.
+He sent him photos of his time with his platoon and wrote to the U.S. government to get his record, which showed his contract was terminated in 2013 due to “job abandonment.”

+Sodais says he overextended his 30-day leave after going home to deal with a back injury from the blast of an improvised explosive device during a mission.

-“Really sometimes, it’s really hard for me to fight against this life,” he said on a Zoom call with Sullivan as he rattled off his fears over what’s happening in Afghanistan, his guilt over leaving his family, and his anxiety over his future.
+“Really sometimes, it’s really hard for me to fight against this life,” he said on a Zoom call with Sullivan as he rattled off his fears over what’s happening in Afghanistan, his guilt over not being able to save his family there, and his anxiety over whether he will ever have a future.

 And how will he ever get to the United States, where he wants to live? he asks.